-Partner yoga or couples yoga is an opportunity for you to strengthen your relationship with your partner.
+Partner yoga or couple yoga is an opportunity for you to strengthen your relationship with your partner.
 You and your partner can improve the bond your share by working together on simple asanas or poses.
-As you practise these exercises, you will become gentler with yourselves and each other by guiding and supporting one another through each asana.
+As you practise these exercises, you will become gentler with yourselves and with each other by guiding and supporting one another through each asana.

-Regular practice of partner yoga will help you find deep love for yourself and your partner.
-Not only will you feel better about yourself and your life, but you will begin to behave differently towards each other as well.
+Practicing couple yoga with your partner can help build trust and boost intimacy between the two of you.
+Regular practice of couple yoga will help you find deep love for yourself and your partner.
+Not only will each of you feel centered, relaxed and confident about yourselves, but you will also begin to relate better with each other — you will find yourself being more loving, tolerant, and accepting towards your beloved.

 Before you begin each session, say, “Thank you,” in advance to your partner for the spiritual experience in which you both will participate.
 Expressing gratitude shows your loved one that you have confidence in their ability to embark on this journey.